tkhq/solana-parser/README.md

     Address Table Lookups: [SolanaAddressTableLookup { address_table_key: "6yJwigBRYdkrpfDEsCRj7H5rrzdnAYv8LHzYbb5jRFKy", writable_indexes: [189, 194, 193, 186], readonly_indexes: [151, 188, 187, 191] }]
 ```

+## Further Context

+This area provides context on some areas of the parser output that may be less intuitive or are custom abstractions.

+### Top Level Transfers Array

+There is a top level array called "Transfers".
+This does not map 1 to 1 to an abstraction that exists in a solana transaction, but is more of a custom abstraction for user-friendliness.
+Specifically it is an array representing all instrucitions within the instruction list that are simple SOL lamports transfers including the amount, the sender and the recipient of the transfer.

+### Address table lookups

+- Quick Context: Versioned transactions in solana (V0 transactions) include Address Table lookups which are basically references to a locations on chain where an address strings are stored to be included in the transaction.
+It is used to fit more addresses into a transaction.
+- Currently we do not resolve address table lookups in our versioned transaction parser output but instead have different abstractions to show where the lookup table addresses have been referenced.
+Specifically:
+  - Top level Array – each top level address table lookup object here includes the key of the account where the addresses are stored and then arrays of all writable and read only indexes (two arrays total) used in the transaction
+  - Within-instruciton array – each instruction contains an array of all addresses that are only lookups and not explicitly included (each object here is a table key + index)

 ## Future considerations

 TODO